 M.A. in English with an emphasis in Contemporary American Literature, San Diego State University, 2013

-Katherine Kinney (Chair), Jennifer Doyle, Steven Axelrod
+Katherine Kinney (chair), Andrea Denny-Brown, Steven Axelrod

 Conference Presentations –

 “‘Are You Alone’?: Mad Men, the 1960s, and Madison Avenue as the New American Mid-century Gothic.”
 PAMLA Conference.
 Riverside, CA, October 2014.

 “‘Intellectual Fashion’: Plath, Mademoiselle, and the Mythos of Style.” (dis)junctions Graduate Student Conference.
 Riverside, CA, April 2014.

 “Textualizing Style: Literary Reflections of Political and Global Identity in Mad Men.”
 Participatory and Popular Culture Winter Conference.
 Taipei, Taiwan, January 2013.

 “From Tiki to Tango: Fetishizations of Latin and Polynesian Cultures in 1950s America.”
 PCA/ACA Conference.
 Boston, MA, April 2012.

 “Dollified: Discipline and Beauty-Molding of Girls through Twentieth-Century Doll Storybooks.”
 SDSU Student Research Symposium.
 San Diego, CA, March 2012.

 “The Walking Dame: A Translation of Women’s Agency from Comics to Small-Screen in The Walking Dead.”
 Far West PCA Conference.
 Las Vegas, NV, February 2012.